Art and Technology: A Dubious Alliance in the Digital Revolution

 Art and Technology: Friend or Foe?

 Tool use and making art have been allied since ancient times.
 So why the bitter debate that recurs whenever a major new tool enters the established art scene?
-It happened with the camera oscura centuries ago and with photography more recently.
+It happened with the camera oscura, used centuries ago and with photography more recently.
 The debate today concerns the digital revolution that has affected much of world culture.
-Some challenging questions are being raised about its impact upon visual art.
+Challenging questions are raised about its authenticity and impact on visual art.

 Digital Painting, AI, NFT: Is It Really ART?